-The Miami Earnout, payable in accordance with the Acquisition Agreement and Settlement Agreement (see Note 4 to the accompanying financial statements) is calculated based on the three year average of audited Wilhelmina Miami EBITDA beginning January 1, 2009, multiplied by 7.5, payable in cash or stock.
-As of December 31, 2010 and March 31, 2011, management's estimate of the fair value of the Miami Earnout was approximately \$2,063,000.
+The Miami Earnout, payable in accordance with the Acquisition Agreement and Settlement Agreement, was to be calculated based on the three year average of audited Wilhelmina Miami EBITDA beginning January 1, 2009 and ending December 31, 2011, multiplied by 7.5, and payable in cash or stock.
+At December 31, 2011, management computed the actual amount to be paid on the Miami Earnout based on the financial results of the Wilhelmina Miami division for the three years ended December 31, 2011 to be \$2,174,000.
+During the three months ended March 31, 2012, management determined that such amount required an upward adjustment of approximately \$70,000, which resulted in the final Miami Earnout value of \$2,244,000 as of March 31, 2012.